 Solving this issue is usually done by inspecting your RV’s doors and windows to find tiny gaps, and addressing them with caulk and new seals.

 Extreme Cold Pushes Exhaust Into Your RV

 As soon as the sun sets below the horizon, cold temperatures rush in.
 This prevents the heat in the ground from rising up.
 It also prevents exhaust from rising up.
-If you are running your generator under very cold weather, its exhaust has nowhere to go but to spread out horizontally around and under your RV.
-Eventually it finds its way through the small spaces between the floor and walls of your rig.
+If you are running your generator under very cold weather, its exhaust cannot rise up through this cold layer.
+Instead it spreads horizontally over the ground, just like fog.
+Eventually it builds up a layer underneath your RV and finds its way in through tiny spaces.

 You can purchase an exhaust extension hose for your generator to solve this.
-You can get hoses up to 25 feet in length to channel the exhaust away from your RV. (see them on Amazon.com).
+You can get hoses up to 25 feet in length to channel the exhaust away from your RV. (see it on Amazon).

 The Exhaust Pipe on Your Generator is Loose

 Exhaust leaks usually occur where the exhaust pipe clamps to the exhaust port on the generator.
 The clamp loosens over time because the generator shakes and rattles when it runs.
 Exhaust that doesn’t expel through the exhaust pipe ends up finding its way inside your RV.
 If you continue to smell exhaust inside your RV during normal weather, this is the first place to check.

 Your Furnace is Burning Something

 If the exhaust you smell is more similar to propane, it could very well come from your furnace.
 If you are running the furnace in your RV, and you smell exhaust, then go outside and inspect the exhaust port of your furnace.
 This will be located on the side of your RV, right where the furnace is located.
 Shine a flashlight into the port and look for black soot.
 If that’s the case, then your furnace is burning something.
 Bugs will often crawl inside this port when the furnace is not running.
 Leaves and debris can get in there too.